‘Teen Mom 2’ Star Kailyn Lowry Seemingly Confirms She’s Back With Chris Lopez Via Social Media

 Meanwhile, when Chris was asked the same question, he answered much differently, claiming that his sex life was “damn near non-existent.”

-As previously reported by the Inquisitr, Kailyn Lowry has seemingly never gotten over her relationship with Chris Lopez, and even revealed that he was her first “true love,” despite her relationship with Jo Rivera, and her marriage to Javi Marroquin, both of which produced sons, Isaac and Lincoln.
+As previously reported by the Inquisitr, Kailyn Lowry has seemingly never gotten over her relationship with Chris Lopez and even revealed that he was her first “true love,” despite her relationship with Jo Rivera and her marriage to Javi Marroquin, both of which produced sons, Isaac and Lincoln.

 “I believe Lux’s dad was my first true love…I know, weird, when I had two kids with two other people.
 But this is my life.
 This was my first REAL heartbreak, where I loved someone and was IN love with someone.
 And I felt so abandoned during such a vulnerable time,” Kailyn Lowry wrote in a blog post back in June.